trealla-prolog/trealla/README.md

 	?-
 ```

-Trealla accepts as a var any atom beginning with Unicode uppercase...
+Trealla accepts as a var any atom beginning with an uppercase
+character...

 ```console
 	?- atom_upper(δ,C).